 - Lead and stimulate the discussion after each presentation.
 Invite the audience to ask questions.
 If there are no questions, it is up to the chair to start the discussion.

 Instructions for poster presentations

-- Obligatory for all PhD students, except for those who have started their PhD project in 2019 and PhD students who are selected for an oral presentation.
+- Obligatory for all PhD candidates, except for those who have started their PhD project in 2020 and PhD candidates who are selected for an oral presentation.